-William Mead was born in 1600 in Lydd, Kent, England.
+William Mead was born in Lydd, Kent, England.
 William was baptized December 27, 1592, in Watford, Hertfordshire, the son of Priscilla Mead and Dorothy Grey.
+His gravestone states he was born in 1600, but baptism records state he was baptized in 1592.
 He married in Watford, Philippa, last name unknown, and they had four known children.
 (Note: Priscilla was considered a man’s name in this time).

 William and Philippa immigrated to America with their children Joseph, John, and Martha.
 Another daughter, Mary the eldest of their children, died before they left England.
 The Mead family is purported to have left from Lydd, Kent County, England aboard the ship “The Elizabeth,” believed to be in the company of Pastor Richard Denton (See Rev. Richard Denton’s story on page 320) and his Watford entourage, in April of 1635.
 They arrived in Plymouth Colony in June of 1635.
 Their voyage had been a hard one, with scant provisions, and cramped accommodations, very typical of crossings at that time.
 It wasn’t until the late 1800’s that passage became more comfortable.